schutzwerk/CANalyzat0r/README.md

 ![Alt text](/.repoResources/demo/filter.gif?raw=true "Filter Tab")
 * SQLite support
 * Fuzz and change the values on the fly

+# Testing It

+You can use the [Instrument Cluster Simulator](https://github.com/zombieCraig/ICSim) in order to tinker with a virtual CAN bus without having to attach real CAN devices to your machine.

 # Fixing the GUI style